bangann/Repulsive-Attention/README.md

-## Diversified Attentions: Rethinking Multi-head Attention as Bayesian Inference
+## Repulsive Attention: Rethinking Multi-head Attention as Bayesian Inference
-This is the implementation for our paper "Diversified Attentions:
+This is the implementation for our paper "Repulsive Attention:
 Rethinking Multi-head Attention as Bayesian Inference"

 In this repository, we provide codes and pretrained models for our experiments containing